 Does Zillow work?

 Depends on who you’re asking, but overall, we’d say yes, it does.
 Zillow is a great place for consumers to browse real estate listings, find agents, and learn more about their area.
-It’s a great place for agents to connect with potential buyers and sellers.
+It’s also a great place for agents to connect with potential buyers and sellers.

 Will it make you money?
 That depends on how well you can balance your budget and follow up with leads.
 If you aren’t investing enough into your ZIP code to get any real traction, Zillow probably won’t be successful for you.